coreos/fedora-coreos-pipeline/HACKING.md

 1. the Jenkins controller imagestream,
 2. the Jenkins agent imagestream,
-3. the coreos-assembler imagestream,
+3. the coreos-assembler imagestream, and
-4. the `PersistentVolumeClaim` in which we'll cache, and
-5. the Jenkins pipeline build.
+4. the Jenkins pipeline build.

-The default size of the PVC is 100Gi.
-There is a `--pvc-size` parameter one can use to make this smaller if you do not have enough space.
-E.g.
-`--pvc-size 30Gi`.

 We can now start a build of the Jenkins controller: